progettoapri/laravel-passwordless-login/README.md

 LPL_USE_ONCE is whether you want a link to expire after first use (uses cache to store used links)

 LPL_INVALID_SIGNATURE_MESSAGE is a custom message sent when we abort with a 401 status on an invalid or expired link

+LPL_MODEL_KEY is the name of the field you want to use to retrieve the user

 ### Reporting Issues